symfony/symfony-docs/reference/configuration/framework.rst

             // the env var stores the IDE/editor name (e.g. 'phpstorm', 'vscode', etc.)
             $framework->ide('%env(resolve:CODE_EDITOR)%');
         };

-.. versionadded:: 5.3

-    The option to use env vars in the ``framework.ide`` option was introduced in Symfony 5.3.

 Another alternative is to set the ``xdebug.file_link_format`` option in your ``php.ini`` configuration file.
 The format to use is the same as for the